etendue/CarND-Vehicle-Detection/writeup_report.md

 ![alt text][image4]

-In final step I fixed the `overlap`ratio to be **75%** in function `find_cars()` in **code cell 11**.
-In this function (reference code from lesson) optimizes the HOG features extraction.
+In final step I fixed the `overlap` ratio to be **75%** in function `find_cars()` in **code cell 13**.
+This function (reference code from lesson) optimizes the HOG features extraction.
 Instead to apply `hog()` on each patch window, the`hog()`is called once on the whole image and HOG feature vector is segmented according to patch size.
 The color features extraction is still done on every patch.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YUV Y-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on **six** scales using YUV Y-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are the parameters I adjust for the `find_cars` function:

 | parameter        | defition   | value|